Update you browser

 Term 2

-In the Painting in the Expanded Field: Experimental Positions, you will further examine and challenge the conceptual, aesthetic and material approaches to making that they developed in the term 1 unit, Establishing a Painting Practice.
-The goal of this unit is to encourage you to deepen your understanding of the future direction of your practice with a focus on interdisciplinarity, experimentation and critical reflection.
+In this unit, you further examine and challenge the conceptual, aesthetic and material approaches to making that you developed in unit 1.
+The goal of this unit is to encourage you to deepen your understanding of the future direction of your practice with an interdisciplinary focus on experimentation, execution and critical reflection.
 You will produce finished work at an advanced level and explore various modes of presenting.
-The end of this unit will culminate in a presentation and a written proposal for the Independent Research Project in preparation for an exhibition in term 3.
+The end of this unit will culminate in a presentation and a written proposal for your IRP in preparation for the degree show presentation of your work in unit 3.

 Term 3